Elementary Wrap In Mineral Silk + Tussock

 - Yarn A: 3 skeins of Purl Soho’s Mineral Silk, 75% silk and 25% synthetic sparkle.
 Each skein is 394 yards; approximately 1,182 yards required.

 - Yarn B: 4 skeins of Purl Soho’s Tussock, 60% super fine kid mohair and 40% silk.
-Each skein is 328 yards; approximately 1,228 yards required.
+Each skein of this fingering-weight yarn is 328 yards; approximately 1,228 yards required.

-It comes in six pretty palettes.
-They are…
+Shown in six pretty palettes, they are…

 Almond Ice + Heirloom White